hwaneric/Chat/README.md

 In the project root directory, create a virtual environment by running ```python3 -m venv .venv``` Next, activate the virtual environment by running ```source venv/bin/activate``` on Mac or ```venv\Scripts\activate``` on Windows.
 Once you have activated the virtual environment, run ```pip install -r requirements.txt``` to install project dependencies.
+Next, install Tkinter, which we use for the user interface.
+Tkinter is not distributed on pip3, so installation depends on the OS.
+For Mac, make sure you have homebrew installed and run ```brew install python-tk```.
 For the final step of setup, add a file titled ```.env``` in the root directory of the project.
 Populate this file with 2 variables:
 ```
   HOST = "127.0.0.1"